I am personally surprised there are only five National Parks in Minnesota as outdoor recreation is so valued here.

 The St. Croix and Namekagon Rivers were a trade route for Indians and early European fur traders during the 19th century.
 The National Scenic Riverway includes over 200 miles of beautiful natural resources perfect for spending time on the water.

-Voyageurs National Park is located in northern Minnesota approximately 190 miles northwest of Duluth.
-The park offers the opportunity to enjoy house boating, hiking trails, fishing, camping and more.
+Voyageurs National Park follows along the Canadian Border and is located approximately 190 miles northwest of Duluth.
+The park offers the opportunity to enjoy house boating, hiking trails, fishing, camping, and more.

 If your visit to Grand Portage fires your imagination and interest in the early explorers and the fur trade, the next logical place to visit would be the park that recognizes their adventures, Voyageurs National Park.
 This is a park that encourages, in fact, requires, that you leave your car behind and explore by water.

 Today’s visitors can see this unspoiled wilderness by canoe as the early explorers did or opt for more modern methods such as a houseboat or motorboat.
 A tour boat offers a chance for naturalist-guided tours.
 The park is home to wolves, bears, and of course, the haunting calls of loons.
 However you see this vast area of lakes, islands, and forests, you will consider it a trip to cherish.